The short version

 With encryption: You don't know there's danger in your neighborhood until you see it on the news - if it even gets covered.

 Police departments offer several justifications for encryption.
-Here's what the evidence actually shows.
+Here's what the record shows.

 "Encryption protects officer safety"